-Basarab has had 20 solo shows, from which the most important are: 2016: Libris Book Fair, Brașov, Romania; Galateea Contemporary Art and The National Library of Romania, Bucharest, National Art Museum of Moldova, Chisinau, Republic of Moldova; The Museum of Art, Arad, Romania; 2015 – 2016, Brukenthal National Contemporary Art Museum, Sibiu, Romania; 2015: Pittsburgh Center for the Arts; Romanian Cultural Institute, New York; 2013: Paul Mesaros Gallery, Creative Arts Center, West Virginia University, Morgantown; in 2012: Project Spaces, NCECA, Seattle, Washington; Decorative Arts Biennial, Bucharest; Outdoor Sculpture Exhibition at Kentuck Knob, Pennsylvania, in 2008: Simeza Gallery, Bucharest; in 2007: Mountain View Arts Center, Anchorage; 2001: Kimura Gallery, University of Alaska, Anchorage, Galeria GALLA, Bucharest, Romania.
+Basarab has had 21 solo shows, from which the most important are: in 2017: Gaudeamus Book Fair, Bucharest; Libris Book Fair, Brașov, Romania; 2016: Galateea Contemporary Art, National Library of Romania, Bucharest, National Art Museum of Moldova, Chisinau, The Museum of Art, Arad, Romania; 2015 – 2016, Brukenthal National Contemporary Art Museum, Sibiu, Romania; 2015: Pittsburgh Center for the Arts, Romanian Cultural Institute, New York; 2013: Paul Mesaros Gallery, Creative Arts Center, West Virginia University, Morgantown; in 2008: Simeza Gallery, Bucharest; in 2007: Mountain View Arts Center, Anchorage; 2001: Kimura Gallery, University of Alaska, Anchorage, Galeria GALLA, Bucharest, Romania.

 Please download CV for full details on Basarab's activity.